Penyard House, Ross-on-Wye

 Penyard House, Weston under Penyard near Ross-on-Wye is a building of historical significance.
 It appears to have been built in about 1821 by a wealthy landowner John Partridge.
 It was the home of many notable residents for the next century until it was converted to a hotel in the 1930s.
-Today it is a hotel which provides restaurant services and caters for special events particularly weddings.
+The hotel, which provided restaurant services and catered for special events, until it was sold to the Leadership Trust.

+The Leadership Trust was based at Penyard House in Weston-under-Penyard, Herefordshire from 1985 as its main residential and development centre until its sale in 2014.
+The name was changed from The Wye Hotel (back) to Penyard House when acquired by the Leadership Trust.

+It closed in mid 2020 during the COVID-19 pandemic and did not reopen.

 Early residents

 Before 1838 Penyard House and Weston Hall were part of the same estate known as "Lower Weston".
 Weston Hall had for centuries been the home of the Nourse family.
 In 1815 the last descendant of this family, Mary Nourse, sold the estate to William Partridge.
-He died in 1819 and the property was passed to his son John Partridge (1795-1880).
+He died in 1819 and the property was passed to his son John Partridge.
 The advertisement for the sale of the estate in 1815 mentions only one mansion house at this time.

 A tourist guide of 1821 comments that John Partridge was proposing to build a new house on his estate at Weston.
 So it was at about this time that a major new extension was built adjacent to and east of the existing farm house, which had probably previously been occupied by the bailiff of the Lower Weston Estate.
 It was still regarded as part of the "Lower Weston" estate and in 1830 it was advertised for rent.
 The rental notice is shown.

 John Partridge was born in 1795 in Goodrich House, Herefordshire.
 His father was William Partridge, a wealthy landowner.
 In 1819 when his father died John inherited the "Lower Weston" estate and several other properties.
 In 1817 he married Eliza Ives, daughter of Edward Ives of Titchfield House, Herefordshire.
 The couple had five children, four sons and one daughter.

 In the early 1820s John commissioned the architect Jeffry Wyatville to build a house called Bishopswood near Ross-On-Wye.
 He lived here most of his life and rented the "Lower Weston" houses to tenants.
 One of the early tenants in Penyard House was John Dowle (1770-1843) who owned land in the surrounding area.

 In 1838 John Partridge advertised the "Lower Weston" estate for sale.
 It was divided into two lots with a house on each lot.
 The Penyard House lot was sold to Dr Congreve Selwyn from Ledbury and the Weston Hall lot appears to have been retained by John Partridge.
 Dr Selwyn continued to use the house as a rental property.